winterbe/streamjs/README.md

 Streams are monadic types with a bunch of useful operations.
 Those functions can be chained one after another to make complex computations upon the input elements.
 Operations are either *intermediate* or *terminal*.
 Intermediate operations are lazy and return the stream itself to enable method chaining.
 Terminal operations return a single result (or nothing at all).
 Some terminal operations return a special monadic `Optional` type which is described later.

 Streams are not limited to finite data sources like collections.
-You can also create infinite streams of elements by utilizing generator or iterator functions.
+You can also create *infinite* streams of elements by utilizing generator or iterator functions.

-##### Infinite Streams

 ```js
 Stream.generate(function() {